 Sprint vs. AT&T Phone Plans Review

 If you want the absolute lowest monthly bill possible—especially for family plans— then Sprint is still your friend.
-But AT&T will give you more bang for your extra bucks.
+But AT&T will give you better network coverage and speeds for your money.

 Sprint vs. AT&T prices

 Sprint’s lower prices look good, especially when AT&T cuts out its extra perks

 If you look at the bare numbers, AT&T and Sprint’s unlimited plans have a huge cost gap.
 AT&T’s cheapest plan is nearly twice the cost of Sprint’s cheapest plan.